From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Spectral Embeddings and Embedding Dimensions

 \begin{thm}[Theorem 6.9 in \cite{AHPT:2021}] For all $D > 0, V > 0, \epsilon > 0$ and $1 \leq p < \infty$ there exists such that for all $0 < t \leq t_0$ and every closed $n$-dimensional Riemannian manifold $M\in \mathcal{M}_{H,V}^{D}$, there exists an $N_0 = N_0(H, N, V, D, \epsilon, p, t)$ such that for all $N \geq N_0$, we have

 where

 \end{thm}

 Observe that this theorem is stating that the pull back metric tensor is converging to the original tensor but only with uniform $L^p$ bounds on the convergence.
-Perhaps one can achieve Gromov-Hausdorff or Intrinsic Flat Convergence with the right choice of class ${\mathcal{M}}$ of Riemannian manifolds.
+In Conjectures~\ref{conj-GH-t-N} and~\ref{conj-SWIF-t-N} stated at the end of this paper, we ask whether we can achieve Gromov-Hausdorff or Intrinsic Flat Convergence with the right choice of class ${\mathcal{M}}$ of Riemannian manifolds.
 Note that $L^p$ convergence of the metric tensor is not enough to achieve uniform, Gromov-Hausdorff, or intrinsic flat convergence unless there are also uniform bounds on the metric tensors from above and below as shown by Allen-Sormani in \cite{Allen-Sormani:2019} and \cite{Allen-Sormani:2020} or controls like those required by Allen-Perales-Sormani to achieve VADB convergence in \cite{APS-JDG}.

-{\bf 8.
-Open Questions} We have open problems that we have shared with the referees in the version submitted to them.
-We will add them in a future arxiv post after their feedback.